LunghiGroup/MolForge/README.md

 # MolForge
-A multipurpose Fortran2003+MPI suite of codes for the simulation of quantum spin dynamics at the atomistic level.
+A multipurpose FORTRAN2003 and MPI suite of codes for the simulation of quantum spin dynamics at the atomistic level.
 The code is developed to readily interface with electronic structure codes and makes it possible to predict spin decoherence and spin-phonon relaxation fully ab initio.

 ## Licence and Copyright

+MolForge: a multipurpose FORTRAN2003 and MPI suite of codes for the simulation of quantum spin dynamics at the atomistic level.

-Copyright (2021) Trinity College Dublin
+Copyright (c) 2021 Trinity College Dublin

-Authorship: Alessandro Lunghi, School of Physics, AMBER and CRANN Institute, Trinity College, Dublin 2, Ireland
+Developed by Alessandro Lunghi, School of Physics, AMBER and CRANN Institute, Trinity College, Dublin 2, Ireland

+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of
+MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with this program.
+If not, see <https://www.gnu.org/licenses/>.

 ## How to Cite MolForge